eslam-gomaa/virt-backup/organize/snapshot-fix.md

 ## Snapshot restore Worked

 * worked with copying the disk and create another VM from it, then restore the snapshots
+* Next step: Update and test with our code

 ```bash
 # Create snapshot